1. “A fool sees not the same tree that a wise man sees.”

 Our Celtic anscestors who lived in the Great North Woods, of which the Dulwich and Sydenham Woods are ancient remnants and from which the local area Norwood takes its name, tormented the Roman centurions who had erected their settlement on a nearby hill.
 The Celts survival depended on their attunement with the natural environment in which they lived.
 Like us walking in the woods today, they would have drawn on both the implicit and explicit qualities of mind available to them.
 However, they did so in a different way.
 As a community, they saw themselves as an intrinsic part of their environment which, as a consequence, removed any fear of death for where could they go, whereas today, with our egoic minds believing themselves to be in control, we implicitly believe and identify ourselves as being separate.

-The Master and His Emissary, Iain McGilchrist defines what has become known as 'The McGilchrist Manoeuvre'.
+In his book The Master and His Emissary, Iain McGilchrist defines what has become known as 'The McGilchrist Manoeuvre'.
 The 'Master' in our hectic city life where we find ourselves as separate from each other and the natural world is the explicit egoic mind or, at least, it would like you to believe so.
 Our Celtic tribe of warriors living from moment to moment within their natural surroundings would have drawn on a greater wholeness of both the implicit and explicit qualities of mind.
 'The McGilchrist Manoeuvre' defines the implicit mind as being the natural 'Master' and the explicit, egoic mind as it's 'Emissary'.
 The implicit mind engages in a direct experience and then draws on the explicit mind to make sense of it from which a new gestalt, or shape, arises that informs the experience.

 When we go into the woods today, we go typically with our explicit egoic mind leading the way and then, bit-by-bit, as the trees bathe us in their glow, our dualistic, mechanical sense of things being discrete and fragmentary falls away to an extent revealing our more natural state of implicit mind.
 This expansive quality of mind resides in the wholeness of things, like a snowflake in its multitudinous complexity and beauty, allowing us to breathe in, expand and feel the implicit joy of the timeless present moment as it is.
 The map of the literal mind gives way to the experience of the whole and that, in essence, is both the heart and art of outdoors therapy.
 We temper the direct focus of repeatedly questioning, 'Am I safe?' with the release and ease that comes from the embodied experience and knowing of the interbeing of all existence that, like the Celtic warrior, 'I am safe!'